dgraph-io/dgraph-docs/content/graphql/admin/index.md

 Dgraph is a distributed graph database.
 It can scale to huge data and shard that data across a cluster of Dgraph instances.
 GraphQL is built into Dgraph in its Alpha nodes.
 To learn how to manage and deploy a Dgraph cluster, check our [deployment guide](https://dgraph.io/docs/deploy/).

-GraphQL schema introspection is enabled by default, but can be disabled with the `--graphql_introspection=false` when starting the Dgraph alpha nodes.
+GraphQL schema introspection is enabled by default, but you can disable it by settign the `--graphql` superflag's `introspection` option to false (`--graphql introspection=false`) when starting the Dgraph Alpha nodes in your cluster.

 ## Dgraph's schema